 Now, let us understand the Power Automate or Microsoft flow pricing or licensing details.

-There are two kind of plans are available for Power Automate.
+There is two kinds of plans are available for Power Automate.

 License by user

 As the name suggests these are the license that you can assign to individual users.
 This comes with two types based on the features.